 Jennifer, who graduated in 2016, is currently starring in the show Vanya & Sonia & Masha & Spike at the Levis JCC Sandler Center with the Chicken Coop Theatre, and in a Universal Studios commercial.
 In addition, Jennifer continues to work for the PBA Preparatory Department, an involvement that began during her freshman year of college.

-Dyer, a senior business management major, officially completed her degree this December, however she plans to participate in the May commencement ceremony along with her husband, Hayden Dyer, a senior finance major from West Palm Beach.
+Dyer, a senior business management major, officially completed her degree this December, however she plans to participate in the May commencement ceremony along with her husband, Hayden Dyer, a senior finance major from Texas.
 Aside from her family’s influence, the professors had a great influence on Dyer’s decision to choose PBA.

 “I think that personal investment from the educators makes a huge difference in students' lives,” she said.